About.

 Background

-At the end of 2021, Dr. Beaulac expanded her private practice to build a work life that is more wholly in alignment with her values and purpose.
-She provides clinical services, training, and wellness events.
-She also works with organizations on program development and evaluation and is an affiliate researcher with the Centre for Research on Educational and Community Services at the University of Ottawa.
-She is a regular presenter at conferences across the globe and a published author in peer-reviewed journals.
+In late 2021, Julie expanded her private practice to create a professional life more fully aligned with her values and sense of purpose.
+She offers clinical services, training, and wellness events, and collaborates with organizations on program development and evaluation.
+She is an affiliate researcher with the Centre for Research on Educational and Community Services at the University of Ottawa, a regular presenter at national and international conferences, and a published author in peer-reviewed journals.

 PEER-REVIEWED PUBLICATIONS